 In a pinch for labels?
 Just reach for the rubber bands.
 Wrap ’em around your mason jars and you’ll never mistake salt for sugar again.
 As an added benefit, they help make jars easy to open.
 Here are more reasons why rubber bands are low-key the ultimate kitchen tool.

 Getting tired of mixing the oil back into your natural peanut butter?
 There’s an easy solution: Store the jar upside-down.
 When you’re ready to make one of our favorite PB desserts, simply turn it right-side up.
 The oil will try to rise back to the top and the peanut butter will be much easier to stir.
 Nutty right?

 Stop Cheese from Sticking

 Grated cheese really makes a difference (here’s why!) but it can be a pain to prep.
-For easy cleanup, use a quick spritz of cooking spray on your cheese grater to keep the cheese from sticking.
+For easy cleanup, use a quick spritz of cooking spray on your cheese grater (speaking of, you need to try this viral TikTok cheese grater) to keep the cheese from sticking.
 You’ll never go back to pre-shredded again.

 Make a Big-Batch Cooling Rack